-For those who are struggling with a mental illness and a substance abuse problem, dual diagnosis treatment is often the first step to recovery.
-This form of treatment helps the people make sense of their addiction and their mental health problem.
-When a person has both conditions, it is sometimes known as a co-occurring disorder.
+For those who are struggling with a mental health disorder and a substance abuse disorder, dual diagnosis treatment is often the first step to recovery.
+This form of treatment helps people make sense of their mental health and substance use disorder.
+When a person has both conditions, it is known as a co-occurring disorder.

-Often, people do not see how the two conditions work hand in hand.
-For example, someone who has anxiety may start taking a medication such as Xanax and become addicted to the drug’s powerful effects.
-In other cases, people who struggle with depression might drink alcohol to cope with the symptoms of depression, but they are making their depression worse.
+Often, people do not see how these two conditions work hand in hand.
+For example, someone who has anxiety may start taking a medication such as Xanax (Alprazolam) and become addicted to the drug’s powerful effects.
+In other cases, people who struggle with depression might drink alcohol to cope with the symptoms of depression, but they are making their depression even worse.

-Dual diagnosis treatment is a form of addiction treatment that also assesses if clients also have underlying mental health problems.
+Dual diagnosis treatment is a form of substance use disorder treatment that also assesses if clients also have underlying mental health disorders.
 Dual diagnosis treatment centers help provide lasting solutions to both problems.
-This is a vital form of addiction treatment because mental health problems can lead to addiction, while drug or alcohol abuse can cause mental illnesses that did not exist before the substance abuse.
+This is a vital form of substance use disorder treatment because mental health disorders can lead to addiction, while drug or alcohol abuse can cause a mental health disorder that did not exist before the substance abuse.

-For example, a person suffering from mental illness might use drugs as a form of self-medication.
-On the other hand, a drug abuser may develop mental illnesses such as depression or anxiety as a result of long-term drug and alcohol abuse.
+For example, a person suffering from a mental health disorder might use drugs as a form of self-medication.
+On the other hand, a drug abuser may develop a mental health disorder such as depression or anxiety as a result of long-term drug and alcohol abuse.
 Therefore, any treatment that does not address both issues could be ineffective.

-According to the National Bureau of Economic Research, there is a relationship between mental illnesses and drug abuse.
+According to the National Bureau of Economic Research, there is a relationship between mental health disorders and drug abuse.
 The problem is widespread.

-It’s so widespread that about 7.9 million U.S. adults had both an addiction and a mental illness in 2014, reported the National Institute of Mental Health.
+It’s so widespread that about 9.5 million U.S. adults had both an addiction and a mental health disorder in 2019, according to the Substance Abuse and Mental Health Service Administration.
 When people deal with both disorders, they need more advanced treatment options.
 Dual diagnosis treatment centers specialize in this type of care.

 Finding the Right Dual Diagnosis Rehab